 Imagine a soccer player who loves the game (intrinsic motivation) and also wants to win the championship (extrinsic motivation).
 This combination pushes them to train harder, play smarter, and keep going even when the game gets tough.

-In the workplace, motivated employees are more productive, creative, and committed.
+Motivated employees are more productive, creative, and committed.
 They take initiative, solve problems, and contribute to a positive work environment.

 For example, a team working on a new product launch will be more successful if everyone is motivated.
 They’ll come up with innovative ideas, work efficiently, and support each other to meet deadlines.
-On the other hand, a lack of motivation can lead to procrastination, low morale, and high turnover rates.

 Organizations with motivated teams often see higher levels of employee engagement and satisfaction.
 They tend to have lower absenteeism rates and higher retention rates, which ultimately contributes to the organization’s success.
-According to a Gallup study, companies with highly engaged employees outperform their peers by 147% in earnings per share.

 Motivation can be classified into two main types: intrinsic and extrinsic.